 For example, when you combine the radical faith and contrite heart of a servant like Nehemiah, amazing things happen.
 When you unleash Paul’s courage, strategy, and commitment to the fulfillment of the Great Commission, the Church multiplies exponentially and miraculously.

 God is still in the business of calling out his disciples — ordinary people — to make a difference in the world, fulfilling His agenda.
 Will you answer the call?
+Will you submit to becoming a true disciple and discipling others?

 Study these verses and consider what God is asking of you in this moment of history.
 Join thousands of others who are taking radical steps of faith to fulfill His mission, from committing to their families wholeheartedly to launching a new ministry.
 What’s your holy ambition?